Alerik/PHPValidator/README.md

 |AuthorizeError|Used if JWT Authentication fails|401|
 |ClientError|Used if arguments are invalid or if no functions match|400|
 |ProgrammerError|Used for code problems.
 Not seen by user.
 Only seen if `debug=true`|501|

+## Suggestions/Problems
+I'm activelly using this for my website's backend.
+Please let me know if you have any suggestions or big problems by submitting an issue and I'll try to look into it.
+Feel free to extend and submit a pull request also!